bkrrulez/phase_zero/my-app-foundation/README.md

 # Application Foundation - Starter Kit

-This directory contains all the reusable base components, styles, hooks, and configurations needed to start a new web application with the same design system and UI foundation as the Phase0 project.
+This directory contains all the reusable base components, styles, hooks, and configurations needed to start a new web application with the same design system and UI foundation as the PhaseZero project.

 ## How to Use